MAmmerlaan/PowerShellHue/README.md

 	- User (or machine, doesn't matter) configuration
 	- Windows settings
 	- Scripts
-	- Point to the stop.bat file.
+	- Point to the stop.bat file in the logging off or shutdown tree.